ON-THE-GRID SOLAR - FOR YOUR HOME & BUSINESS

 - You use the money that you would have paid to your electrical provider as a payment on your system.

-Rate of Inflation in California: The Really Big Savings
+Electric Utility Rate Inflation in California: The Really Big Savings

 The Cost of Electricity in California - The Penalty Zones